 Table of Contents

-Our support for the KC-46A, the U.S. Air Force’s new multi-purpose aircraft, will include developing curriculum, engineering, manufacturing, delivery and support of multiple flight training devices.
-To meet this extended contract we will develop training devices and courseware concurrently with the new aircraft.
-Training devices and support will include Weapons Systems Trainers, a systems integration lab, pilot part-task trainers, boom operator part-task trainers, and fuselage trainers.
+Our support for the KC-46A, the U.S. Air Force’s new multi-purpose aircraft, includes developing curriculum, engineering, manufacturing, delivery and support of multiple flight training devices.
+To meet this extended contract we develop training devices and courseware concurrently with the new aircraft.
+Training devices and support will include Weapons Systems Trainers, Boom Operator Trainers, a systems integration lab, pilot part-task trainers, boom operator part-task trainers, and fuselage trainers.

 In support of the KC-46 mission the flight deck Weapons Systems Trainers are provided with the advanced VITAL 1100 visual image generation equipment with our CrewView glass mirror display and an extensive global environment database.
 A uniquely designed display configuration is implemented that allows the aircrew to perform realistic air refueling missions as a tanker and as a receiver.
 Combining very high-resolution projectors and a field of view that extends the effective vertical field of view to 90 degrees air refueling training can be faithfully and safely accomplished in the simulator.

-Our training system also includes the Boom Operator Trainer.
-It can be linked to a Weapon System Trainer or operate independently depending on the training requirements.
-It includes a 3D display for the primary visual that enhance the operator’s ability to properly engage the receiving aircraft for a full fidelity training experience.
+The Weapon System Trainer and Boom Operator Trainer can be linked to perform as a Single Virtual Aircraft or operate independently depending on the training requirements.
+The Boom Operator Trainer is also the first ever full motion device of its type in use and includes a 3D display for the primary visual that enhances the operator’s ability to properly engage the receiving aircraft for a full fidelity training experience.

 The KC-46A ATS also includes full-scale fuselage trainers where boom operators can learn safe and effective loading procedures.